modernmediagrp/spotify-recommendation-system/README.md

 After acquiring music intelligence and data platform *The Echo Nest* in 2014, Spotify began integrating algorithm-based audio analysis, resulting in songs being tagged with audio features such as valence, energy, tempo, etc. Through their [Web API](https://developer.spotify.com/documentation/web-api/), they permit the extraction of these features when calling songs to build out datasets.
 Along with the tagged sub-genre, this allows for a more detailed categorization and comparison of songs.

 ## Overview
-This project explicitly focused on electronic music within Spotify's database.
+This project solely focused on electronic music within Spotify's database.
 Common sub-genres categorized by both [Every Noise at Once](https://everynoise.com/) and Spotify's own [genre seeds](https://developer.spotify.com/console/get-available-genre-seeds/) within their [recommendation API](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-recommendations) were used to narrow the final dataset.

 Spotify was chosen as the singular data-gathering platform for a few reasons:
 1. It's the world's most popular music streaming service with a database of over 70 million songs